 - trim (v.)

-Original sense is preserved in nautical phrase in fighting trim (see trim (n.)).
+Original sense is preserved in nautical phrase in fighting trim (see trim (n.)); where the verb meant "distribute the load of a ship so she floats on an even keel" (1570s).
 Meaning "make neat by cutting" is first recorded 1520s; that of "decorate, adorn" is from 1540s.
 Sense of "reduce" is attested from 1966.
-The adjective sense of "in good condition, neat, fit" is attested from c.1500, probably ultimately from Old English adjective trum.

 - trim (n.)

-- "state of being prepared," 1580s, nautical jargon, from trim (v.).
-The meaning "visible woodwork of a house" is recorded from 1884; sense of "ornamental additions to an automobile" is from 1922.
+- "state of being prepared," 1580s, nautical jargon, "fit for sailing," from trim (v.).
+From 1570s as "ornament, decoration;" the meaning "visible woodwork of a house" is recorded from 1884; sense of "ornamental additions to an automobile" is from 1922.
 Slang meaning "a woman regarded as a sex object" is attested from 1955, American English.

 - c.1500, "neatly or smartly dressed," probably ultimately from trim (v.) or from related Old English trum "firm, fixed, secure, strong, sound, vigorous, active."
 Related: Trimly; trimness.